Ntropish/zgdb/README.md

 ## Core Concepts

 - **Schema-First Development:** Define your data models, relationships, and business logic in plain TypeScript using `zod` and a simple `EntityDef` object.
 This is the single source of truth for your database.
-- **Zero-Effort Code Generation:** Run the build command, and ZG automatically generates a high-performance Flatbuffers schema and a fully-typed TypeScript client tailored to your schema.
+- **Zero-Effort Code Generation:** Configure the Vite plugin so that ZG automatically generates a high-performance Flatbuffers schema and a fully-typed TypeScript client tailored to your schema.
 - **Synchronous API & Live Objects:** The generated client provides a fully synchronous API.
 It feels like interacting with simple in-memory objects, keeping your UI and business logic clean.
 When you access a node, you get a "live" proxy:
   - Reading a property is a zero-copy read: `console.log(post.title)`
   - Assigning a property is a synchronous write: `post.title = 'New Title'`